DBL Ephedrine Sulfate (Ephedrine Sulfate)

 Alcohol

-No specific information is available about alcohol interactions with this medication.
+No specific information is available regarding alcohol consumption while taking this medication.

 Driving and Operating Machinery